kgy1008/OperatingSystem/README.md

       - When 'start time of I/O' occurs, the next child process in the ready queue executes.
       - Information about the i/o is sent to the parent process via IPC.
     - There is a option for creating I/O burst time:
-When child process enters running state, 'whether to perform i/o', 'i/o duration', and 'i/o start time' are randomly determined for the process.
-When the i/o start time is reached, the process must enter the i/o queue, and the parent process immediately dispatches another process from the ready queue.
+When the process is created, i/o start times and each i/o duration are randomly allocated as CPU burst time is allocated. (pre-defining 'total CPU burst time', 'i/o execution from time x1 to y2, 'i/o execution from time x2 to y2, …)
   - If the CPU burst time of a child process ends before the time quantum, an IPC message is sent to the parent.
 - **Logging**:
   - The following contents are output for every time tick t: